rotaruteodor/Bug-tracker/README.md

-A simplistic website implemented using React for tracking issues in programming projects.
-RESTful API with Sequelize and SQLite.
+Web application for tracking issues in programming projects; REST API with JavaScript, Sequelize, SQLite, React.